JUDGES Act of 2024: Presidential veto

 On December 23, 2024, President Joe Biden vetoed the JUDGES Act.
 In his veto statement, Biden expressed concerns that the legislation was expedited without adequately resolving critical questions, particularly regarding the allocation of new judgeships and the consideration of the roles of senior status judges and magistrate judges in assessing the need for additional positions.
 He emphasized that a thorough analysis was necessary to ensure the efficient and effective administration of justice before creating lifetime appointments.
+Biden's veto of the JUDGES Act came after the Senate passed it and before the House could vote on the bill.
+The veto meant that the House did not vote on this bill until after the 2024 election.